jb2197/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/docs/index.md

 ## What is `twa`

+> Adding a dummy text to test if the page is updated.

 `twa` is a Python wrapper for [TheWorldAvatar](https://github.com/cambridge-cares/TheWorldAvatar) project.
 The code is heavily based on the [py4j](https://www.py4j.org/index.html) package, which enables Python programs running in a Python interpreter to dynamically access Java objects in a Java Virtual Machine.
 It has a precedent python package, [`py4jps`](https://pypi.org/project/py4jps/), which is now deprecated.

 ## Notes to developers